 Recently, the former West Polk County Child Training Center portion of Oscar J. Pope Elementary School underwent an extensive renovation.
 This center, built as an addition to the main structure in 1972, formerly housed exceptional education classrooms and, at one time, the guidance offices.
 After months of hard work, the renovations performed have provided our students, parents, faculty, and community members with a new computer lab, science lab, music facility, art studio, and offices for the reading resource teacher, ESE and Title One facilitators.

 The first principal of Oscar J. Pope Elementary was John Lovelace in 1965.
+Mr. Lovelace supervised the construction of the property.
+Shortly after the school was completed, Ralph McCullough was named principal.
 In 1970, Jay W. Erwin was named principal, a position he held until his death in 1998.
+At the time of his passing, Mr. Erwin was the last tenured principal in the Polk County School District.
 Janel Barber, a former assistant principal at OJP, returned to the school in 1998 following the death of Mr. Erwin.
 Mrs. Barber was principal from 1998 to 2009.
-In 2009, Angela Gordon became the principal.
-Mrs. Gordon stayed at OJP until 2012 when she moved to Bartow Middle School.
+Mrs. Barber championed the renovation of the child training center and oversaw the beginning of it's overhaul before retiring.
+In 2009, Angela Gordon became the principal during a time of great change.
+Mrs. Gordon led OJP until 2012 when she moved to Bartow Middle School.
 In the summer of 2012, Qvonda Birdsong, a former assistant principal at OJP, became the principal.

 21st Century Learning